kyma-project/kyma/components/application-broker/README.md

 ## Overview

 The Application Broker (AB) provides applications in the [Service Catalog](../../docs/service-catalog/docs/001-overview-service-catalog.md).
-A application represents the environment connected to the Kyma instance.
+An Application represents a remote application connected to the Kyma instance.
 The AB implements the [Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md).

 The AB fetches all the applications' custom resources and exposes their APIs and Events as service classes to the Service Catalog.